Napoleon Cake

 Cream the eggs

 In a large bowl, whisk together egg yolks and sugar until light yellow in color.
-Then, add corn starch and whisk until smooth and thick.
+Then, add cornstarch and whisk until smooth and thick.

 Temper the eggs